Intizar Hussain: Early life

 Intizar Hussain was born on 21 December 1925 in Bulandshahr district, Uttar Pradesh (at the time, the United Provinces of Agra and Oudh), British India.
 He received a degree in Urdu literature in Meerut.
-As someone born in the Indian subcontinent who later migrated to Pakistan during 1947 Partition, a perennial theme in Hussain's works deals with the nostalgia linked with his life in the pre-partition era.
+As someone born in the Indian subcontinent who later migrated to Pakistan during the 1947 Partition, a perennial theme in Hussain's works deals with the nostalgia linked with his life in the pre-partition era.
 Intizar Husain was often described as possibly the greatest living Urdu writer.

 He lived in the old Anarkali Bazaar of Lahore, where he associated and socialized with the likes of Nasir Kazmi, and Muhammad Hasan Askari and together they frequented Lahore's teahouses - Pak Tea House, Nagina Bakery, Coffee House, Lords and Arab Hotel.

 Lahore's literary scene was divided between two groups, Anjuman-e-Tarraqi-Pasand-Mussannifeen (Progressive Writers Movement) (a leftwing group) and the rightwing Halqa-e Arbab-e Zauq in the 1950s.
 Intizar Hussain decided not to be closely associated with either group and managed to stay neutral and focus on his writing career.